Knetic/wisk/ADVANCED.md

 # Advanced usage

+###Are there parameter naming restrictions?

+Yes.
+Parameters can be any combination of unicode code points that forms a series of runes.
+But, parameters must not contain square brackets (`[]`), and must not include either a semicolon or an equals sign (`;` or `=`), and cannot begin with a colon (`:`).

+Parameters _can_ begin with numbers, unlike other frameworks/parsers which prohibit this.

+As features emerge, further restrictions may apply.
+Any new feature that adds naming restrictions will try to stick to the ascii-range symbols.
+In general, try to keep your parameters alphanumeric, and you'll be fine.

 ###How do I make package paths?

 Parameters can be specified as a list by seprating values with a comma, like so.